johnjackoleary/cfi-commonplace-book/Filed/Ground-Based Navigation using VOR, DME, and ILS.md

 4. Note how quickly the needle swings, and lead turn appropriately
 	1. Should lead by ~1nm
 	2. Consider (60 / DME distance) = degrees deflection to lead by
+5. Alternative: hold bearing pointer at wings (although need to account still for wind)

 ## ILS
 1. Localizer  (Lateral)